James L. Green: NASA career

 Green began working in the Magnetospheric Physics Branch at NASA's Marshall Space Flight Center in 1980.
 At Marshall, Green developed and managed the Space Physics Analysis Network that provided scientists with access to data.
 From 1985 to 1992 he was the head of the National Space Science Data Center (NSSDC) at Goddard Space Flight Center.
 The NSSDC is NASA's largest space science data archive.
 He was the Chief of the Space Science Data Operations Office from 1992 until 2005, when he became the Chief of the Science Proposal Support Office.
 While at Goddard, Green was a co-investigator and the Deputy Project Scientist on the IMAGE mission.

 Green has written over 100 scientific articles in refereed journals involving various aspects of the Earth's and Jupiter's magnetospheres and over 50 technical articles on various aspects of data systems and networks.
-In August 2006, Green became the Director of the Planetary Science Division at NASA Headquarters.
+In August 2006, Green became the Director of the Planetary Science Division at the NASA Headquarters.
 In that role he served as a spokesman for NASA for planetary missions, for instance announcing the likelihood that there was once flowing water on Mars in September 2015.
 Under his leadership at the Planetary Science Division, several missions were successfully completed or launched, including the New Horizons probe to Pluto, the MESSENGER probe to Mercury, the launch of Juno probe to Jupiter, the launch of Grail A and B to the Moon, the Dawn probe to Vesta, and the landing of the Mars Science Laboratory and Curiosity rover on Mars.

-In a 2015 TED presentation, he covered the places in our solar system that are most likely to harbor alien life.
+In a 2015 TED presentation, he covered the places in the Solar System that are most likely to harbor alien life.

-In 2015, Green was a part of the NASA involvement with the film The Martian.
+In 2015, Green was a part of the NASA's involvement with the film The Martian.

-In 2018, acting NASA Administrator Robert Lightfoot named Green as the NASA's new chief scientist, effective May 1, 2018.
+In 2018, acting NASA Administrator Robert Lightfoot named Green as NASA's new chief scientist, effective May 1, 2018.
 He retired from this position on 1 January 2022, after over 40 years of service at NASA.